 Bringing nicotine e-liquids to Australia can seem like a catch-22.
 Because nicotine is classified as a Schedule 7 poison, it can only be used in Australia as a medication (generally for smoking cessation).

-It is legal to import a three-month supply of nicotine e-liquid into the country, but in order to do so legally you need a prescription from an Australian doctor.
-Travellers visiting Australia with nicotine e-liquids can also do so legally under the travellers exemption.
+It is legal to import a three-month supply of nicotine e-liquid into the country, but legally, you need a prescription from an Australian doctor.

 The Traveller’s Exemption